 We use it year round and it works like a charm over the propane fire as well (whenever there is a fire ban in place).
-You can purchase a Pie Iron straight from Amazon (aff link) or find them at Canadian Tire or other outdoor specialty stores.
+You can purchase a Pie Iron straight from Amazon or find them at Canadian Tire or other outdoor specialty stores.

 How to make this pie iron breakfast bake:

-Spray the interior of the pie iron with non stick spray.
+1. Spray the interior of the pie iron with non stick spray.

-Butter the outside of two pieces of bread (if desired).
+2. Butter the outside of two pieces of bread (if desired).

-Layer 1 piece of bread (putting buttered side on the pie iron side), cheese, ham, egg and another piece of bread.
+3. Layer 1 piece of bread (putting buttered side on the pie iron side), cheese, ham, egg and another piece of bread.

-Close and latch the pie iron.
+4. Close and latch the pie iron.

-Cook over the fire, opening the iron to check progress periodically.
+5. Cook over the fire, opening the iron to check progress periodically.

-Cook for approximately 5 mins per side depending on how hot the fire is.
+6. Cook for approximately 5 mins per side depending on how hot the fire is.

-More tips for camping meal preparation:
+Tips for camping meal preparation:

 - Prepare meals in advance at home whenever possible.
 Leave most of the mess at home where running water is more accessible and clean up is easier.
 Trust me on this one!